 Sleep Disorders Center

 The Cleveland Clinic Florida Sleep Disorders Center, a part of the Neurological Institute, is multispecialty, comprehensive program dedicated to the diagnosis and treatment of sleep and wake disorders in adults.
-The center, which is accredited by the American Academy of Sleep Medicine, comprises specialists in neurology, pulmonary medicine, psychiatry, and critical care medicine.
-It is one of only six fully accredited sleep disorders centers in the tri-state region and more than 1,500 sleep studies are performed in our laboratories each year.
+The center comprises specialists in neurology, pulmonary medicine, psychiatry, and critical care medicine.
+More than 1,500 sleep studies are performed in our laboratories each year.

 Our diagnostic sleep laboratory is supervised by two Sleep Board certified physicians.
 We use a multidisciplinary approach involving sleep specialists, pulmonologists, ear-nose-throat specialists and psychologists or psychiatrists to diagnose and treat problems related to daytime sleepiness, snoring, trouble staying asleep, headaches in the morning, difficult to treat hypertension, etc., which could be due to obstructive sleep apnea or other sleep related problems.